Check whether signal is zero

 For more information, see Data Types Supported by Simulink in the Simulink documentation.

 Clearing this check box disables the Assertion block, that is, causes the model to behave as if the Assertion block did not exist.
-The Model Verification block enabling setting under Debugging on the Data Validity diagnostics pane of the Configuration Parameters dialog box lets you enable or disable all Assertion blocks in a model regardless of the setting of this option.
+The Model Verification block enabling setting on the All Parameters tab in the Configuration Parameters dialog box lets you enable or disable all Assertion blocks in a model regardless of the setting of this option.

 Specify a MATLAB expression to evaluate when the assertion fails.
 Because the expression is evaluated in the MATLAB workspace, define all variables used in the expression in that workspace.

 Selecting this check box causes the Simulink software to terminate the simulation when the block input is zero.
 After terminating the simulation, the software displays an error.
 Clearing this check box causes the Simulink software to continue the simulation and display a warning when the block input is zero.